18F/handbook/_pages/about-us/teams/talent.md

 * Instructions for referring a person (an open role is not required):
   * [Talent Referral Program Information](https://docs.google.com/document/d/1GY57s0tXahSwTaLzHEuR6falwQcNh7nbCnRnLoQppdQ/edit)

-To see what positions we're currently working on, take a look at the [Talent Acquisition Trello](https://trello.com/b/9pBVgO1G/talent-acquisition-work-system) and [Join TTS](https://join.tts.gsa.gov/).  *To access the [Talent Acquisition Trello](https://trello.com/b/9pBVgO1G/talent-acquisition-work-system), you must become a member of the “TTS Hiring” team on Trello by clicking [here](https://trello.com/invite/b/9pBVgO1G/80e740ae5713521e1d305be1378a8785/talent-acquisition-work-system).*
+To see what positions we're hiring for, take a look at the [Talent Acquisition Trello](https://trello.com/b/9pBVgO1G/talent-acquisition-work-system) and [Join TTS](https://join.tts.gsa.gov/).  *To access the [Talent Acquisition Trello](https://trello.com/b/9pBVgO1G/talent-acquisition-work-system), you must become a member of the “TTS Hiring” team on Trello by clicking [here](https://trello.com/invite/b/9pBVgO1G/80e740ae5713521e1d305be1378a8785/talent-acquisition-work-system).*

 ## Applying to open positions